 Naturally, nymphs are not as able to feed deeply as mature bugs, but they have no trouble eking out a living until they reach full growth.

 The feeding habits of nymphs and adult bugs directly damage fruits, plant parts, and seeds.
 Additionally, these bugs carry a type of fungal yeast (Eremothecium coryli ) that spreads and infects any fruit the bug feeds upon.

 Even though the damage caused by this fungus is just cosmetic, it ruins the market value of the fruit.
 This type of fungal infection is more likely to happen when there is heavy rain.

 When Leaf Footed Bugs feed on nuts, such as pistachios and almonds early in the season, they cause the nut kernel to abort and to die.
 If they feed on nuts in the mid to late season, it will cause the kernels to develop black stains.

 When Leaf Footed Bugs feed on pomegranates, they cause damage to the many seed-like structures (aryls) inside the fruits.
 The small seeds will become dark and wither.

 When Leaf Footed Bugs feed on immature tomatoes and other types of garden vegetables, they may cause the fruit of the plant to abort.

 Alternately, they may leave discolored spots and depressions at the point where they have fed.

-The feeding of these bugs is not especially damaging to ornamental plants, and is not a cause for much concern.
-Even so, if you see Leaf Footed Bugs on your ornamental plants, you should get them under control to prevent them spreading to food crops.
+The feeding of these bugs is not especially damaging to ornamental plants and is not a cause for much concern.
+Even so, if you see Leaf Footed Bugs on your ornamental plants, you should get them under control to prevent them from spreading to food crops.